Meenu2823/EXNO-5-DS/README.md

 # Result:
- Thus,Data Visualization is Performed using matplot python library for the given datas.
+ Thus, Data Visualization is Performed using matplot python library for the given datas.